rubyaustralia/roro/2018/201803-rorosyd.md

 # [fit] **Sign up at** `meetup.com`

 ^
-- If you know someone that wants go get started in Ruby - bring them to the InstallFest, currently scheduled for April 17 at Coder Factory, also held by reinteractive.<br />
+- If you know someone that wants go get started in Ruby - bring them to the InstallFest, currently scheduled for March 20 at Coder Factory, also held by reinteractive.<br />
 - You'll get Ruby and Rails installed on your machine and create a simple blog using Rails and get it deployed to the internet.

 ---